DSI-HUG/ngx-components/DEVELOPER.md

 feat(<package_name>): first commit
 ```

-2. Add a tag to the commit prior the one you just created, and push it:
+2. Add a tag to the commit prior to the one you just created, and push it:
 ```sh
 @hug/ngx-<package_name>@1.0.0
 ```